7 Best Espresso Knock Boxes for 2023

 Which Coffee Knock Box Style is For You?

-There are three main styles of knock boxes: bins, drawers, and shutes.
+There are three main styles of knock boxes: bins, drawers, and chutes.
 The bins are most common for home use, while the other two are more often found in commercial settings.

 - Bin knock boxes, also called bash bins, are essentially small extra-sturdy trash cans with a knock bar running across the top.
 They are usually the cheapest option, they’re compact and easy to store, easy to clean, and they come in a variety of colors and designs to match your decor.